trevorswan11/RootLabCode/python_practice/README.md

 *Folder: project_eight*

+### Linear Algebra Library
+---

+**Objective**: Become familiar with linear algebra operations and python OOP

+**Description**: This basic linear algebra library provides essential operations for vectors, matrices, and systems of equations, including addition, multiplication, transposition, eigenvalue computation, and solving linear systems.

+**Note**: This is fully implemented by me, though the functionality is outlined in the folder's README.md.
+This is *not* a 'project' and is being actively worked on without respect to ordering of the real projects.

+*Folder: linear_algebra*

 ## Projects are to be completed in order according to:
 - **Project 1 (Basic Data Analysis on Experimental Data)**: This introduces you to Python basics, especially Pandas and NumPy, which are critical for data manipulation in future projects.
 You'll get used to Python syntax and working with data files.